 If you are filing a car accident claim, you have certain rights and responsibilities to be aware of in the process.
 You also have certain statutes of limitations that apply to your case.

 It is important to be well versed in the process behind a car accident claim and court summons to know what to do.
-Additionally, an attorney might be able to help your case so you can receive compensation for any damages or injuries sustained in the accident.
+Additionally, a St. Louis car accident lawyer might be able to help your case so you can receive compensation for any damages or injuries sustained in the accident.

 How to File a Car Accident Claim

 If you were injured in a car accident, know that your insurance company needs the information from you to jumpstart the process in beginning your accident claim.

 Information that you must supply the insurance company to begin your accident claim include:

 - The other party’s insurance information

 - Any photographic evidence of the damage to both vehicles

 - Information from a doctor (who you will see as soon as possible) regarding any injuries

 Once your car insurance company has this information, they will move forward with filing your claim which may include a court summons.